Debug metric spikes and dips

 Rapid-fire events from a single user can indicate instrumentation bugs:

 Use the frequency chart to identify users with unusually high event counts.
-These outliers can distort your metrics and should be investigated.
+Investigate these outliers, which can distort your metrics.

 To filter outliers from your analysis: